Radapls/roulette/README.md

 # Roulette Runner App

-The **Roulette Runner** app is a simple Garmin app developed using MonkeyC.
-It allows the user to pick a random number from a roulette wheel, which can be used to determine distances to run, minutes to train, or other fitness-related values.
+The **Roulette Runner** app allows the user to pick a random number of kilometers from a roulette wheel, which can be used to determine distances to run.

 ## Screenshots